COVID-19 pandemic in Washington, D.C.: Projections

 A number of organizations have produced models that project the trajectory of the coronavirus outbreak.
 The Institute for Health Metrics and Evaluation at the University of Washington in Seattle has constructed one of these (the IHME).
 Penn Medicine, a consortium of the Perelman School of Medicine and the University of Pennsylvania Health System in Philadelphia, has constructed another, the COVID-19 Hospital Impact Model for Epidemics (CHIME).

 Among other things, the two models differ in the methods by which they calculate the effectiveness of social distancing in reducing the number of new COVID-19 infections.
 The District is using the IHME as a best-case scenario and the more conservative CHIME to prepare for a surge that its planners consider to be more likely.

 As of April 3, the CHIME was projecting that the peak hospital impact of the COVID-19 outbreak would occur in the District at the end of June.
 On April 5, an update to the IHME model revised that model's forecasts.
-The revised model suggests that the District will experience the peak of its outbreak on April 16.
+The revised model suggests that the District would experience the peak of its outbreak on April 16.